ConsentDevelopment/EtherBank/README.md

 ## Securing your My Ether Bank account :

+VERY IMPORTANT - please use the latest offical Ethereum wallet (if you use the Ethereum wallet client).
+Link - https://github.com/ethereum/mist/releases

 Once you have opened a bank account then you can secure your account using the following process -

 1. Call the interface method GetBankAccountNumber().
 Store this number in a safe location.